National Stock Exchange of Australia: Trading systems

 Both the NSX and IR Plus operate on international standard electronic trading systems and settlement is available electronically via ASX Clear CHESS system or manually for non-CHESS enrolled securities.

 Settlement is on a T+2 basis.

 Trading schedule

-National Stock Exchange of Australia has a start-of-day enquiry session from 2:30am to 3:00am, a pre-open session from 3:00am to 10:00am, a normal trading session from 10:00am to 4:15pm, and a post-market session (end-of-day enquiry) from 4:15pm to 11:00pm (all times in AEST).
+National Stock Exchange of Australia has a start-of-day enquiry session from 2:30 am to 3:00 am, a pre-open session from 3:00 am to 10:00 am, a normal trading session from 10:00 am to 4:15 pm, and a post-market session (end-of-day enquiry) from 4:15 pm to 11:00 pm (all times in AEST).

 Current holidays: Australia Day (January), Good Friday, Easter Monday, Anzac Day (25 April), Queen's Birthday (June) and Christmas Day (25 December) and New Year's Day (1 January).

 Indices

 Below is the list of all NSX indices: